axonasif/bootable-gearlock/README.md

 Currently patches are only available for nougat, oreo, pie and q.
 Although other versions are supported by the `executable-gearlock-installer`.
-Patch files for q, murshmellow and lolipop will be included later on.
+Patch files for murshmellow and lolipop will be included later on.

 ### Just do